Good Food Policy

 Increasing the number of fairly traded and local ingredients and products we source

-ACE have been awarded 2 star rating from the Sustainable Restaurant Association
+ACE have been awarded a two-star rating from the Sustainable Restaurant Association

 Adopting the Too Good To Go food waste-prevention app to sell surplus food from University cafes that would otherwise go to waste